 People can't be trusted.
 They are not worth what they say they are in terms of their integrity.
 Husbands are unfaithful to their wives, to the vows they have made.
 Wives are unfaithful to their husbands.
 Children are very often unfaithful to live the principles their parents have taught them and parents are very often unfaithful to give to their children that which they should.
 People are unfaithful to promises they make to employers and people with whom they work, and so on.
 Employers are often unfaithful to fulfill their obligations and responsibilities to those in their employ.
 And I suppose we would have to acknowledge the fact, also, that Christians are frequently unfaithful to God, though God is never unfaithful to them.

+No one of us can claim immunity from this terrible sin of being unfaithful, the sin of being untrustworthy, of not living up to your promise, not keeping your word.
 The only one in all the universe who is always faithful and always keeps every promise in full is God.
 And that, my friends, is a very important truth because it is upon the faithfulness of God that everything we believe in stands.
 God must be able to be trusted.
 Our eternal destiny is at stake.
 Everything we do is at stake.
-And it is indeed refreshing by contrast, it is indeed blessed to be able to lift our eyes above the scene of unfaithfulness to the beloved God who is always faithful.
+And it is indeed refreshing by contrast.
+It is indeed blessed to be able to lift our eyes above the scene of unfaithfulness to the beloved God who is always faithful.

 And I love the phrase of Isaiah.
 Isaiah said, "Faithfulness is the belt around God's waist."
 It's that which encompasses Him and hold's everything else together.
 His belt holds all the other...or His faithfulness, rather, is the belt that holds all His other attributes in place.

-The Psalmist in Psalm 36 and verse 5, says: "Thy mercy, O Lord, is in the heavens, and Thy faithfulness unto the clouds."
+The psalmist in Psalm 36 and verse 5 says: "Thy mercy, O Lord, is in the heavens, and Thy faithfulness unto the clouds."

 And Jeremiah echoed a similar thought when he said: "Great is Thy faithfulness."